Cray-HPE/docs-csm/troubleshooting/known_issues/goss_tests_fails_with_connection_refused.md

 ## Example Error

-An example of this error can be seen below.
+The following is an example of this error.

 ```bash
 ERROR: Error encountered running http://ncn-s003.hmn:8997/ncn-healthcheck-storage tests: Unexpected error attempting GET request to http://ncn-s003.hmn:8997/ncn-healthcheck-storage: